1. English

 There are many archeological sites throughout the Inca trail such as, Salapunku, K’anabamba, Patallacta/Llactapata, Willkarakay, Runkurakay, Sayacmarca, Conchamarka Phuyupatamarca, Inti Pata, Winay Wayna, Intipunku and of course Machu Picchu.
 Below we will go over each archeological site so you can decide which sites to visit.

-• Salapunku: After starting the trek the first archeological site you will come across is Salapunku.
-Normally you wont be able to visit this site unless you do the 5 day Inca Trail tour.
-However, you get a decent view from across the river.
-Thought to be a ceremonial site, Salapunku is surrounded by sacred mountains and may have been the the first gate on the Inca Trail regulating access to Machu Picchu.
+• Salapunku: At the start of the trek the first archeological site you will see is Salapunku.
+This site is only visited by those doing the 5 day Inca Trail, but you get a decent view from across the river.
+Thought to be a ceremonial site, Salapunku is surrounded by sacred mountains and may have been the first gate on the Inca Trail regulating access to Machu Picchu.

 • K’anabamba: Similarly, K’anabamba is located on the opposite side of the river and is only accessible on the 5 day trail.
-A potential a rest point for travelers/pilgrims on the Inca trail.
+This site is thought to have been a potential a rest point for travelers/pilgrims on the Inca trail.

-• Patallacta/Llactapata: An old Incan village this site has around one hundred houses and accommodated many occupants, including travellers, and guards.
+• Patallacta/Llactapata: An old Inca village this site has around one hundred houses and accommodated many occupants, including travellers, and guards.
 Agricultural terraces can also be found at this site.
-This is the first site that you can physically visit on the Inca Trail.
+This is the first site that you can physically visit on the 4 day Inca Trail.

-• Willkarakay: Adjacent to the ruins of Llactapata archeologists believe it was mainly a storage site.
-Other theories suggest it was a sort of checkpoint.
+• Willkarakay: This site is next to the ruins of Llactapata archeologists believe it was mainly a storage site or maybe another checkpoint.

-• Runkurakay: Positioned in the middle of the Inca Trail, Runkurakay is thought to have been for religious ceremonies and dedication to the moon.
-Potentially a resting place for travelers and pilgrims on their way to Machu Picchu.
-The circular main square has scenic views of the Urubamba valley.
+• Runkurakay: Because of its location Runkurakay is thought to have been for religious ceremonies and dedication to the moon.
+The main square is circular in shape and has wonderful views of the Urubamba valley.

-• Sayakmarka: An urban center which housed around 200 people.
-Sayakmarka also has a main temple believed to be dedicated to the Incan Sun god Inti.
-This site has various terraces used for agriculture.
+• Sayakmarka: An urban center which is believed to have housed around 200 people.
+Sayakmarka also has a main temple that would have been dedicated to the Inca Sun god Inti.
+As with most of the other temples along the route, this site had agricultural terracing used for crop production.

 • Phuyupatamarca.
-One of the most famous sites along the trail the Incan people named this site “The city above the Clouds” because it is situated on a small summit that overlooks the Urubamba river.
-Often times this site looks down upon the mist and fog that gathers below.
-An urban center, there are various squares and structures and even a large sacred rock.
+Know by the Inca people as “The city above the Clouds” because the site looks down upon the mist and fog that gathers below, high above the Urubamba River.
+The site features an urban center, there are various squares and structures and even a large sacred rock.
+This is one of the most famous sites on the Inca Trail your guide will give you a tour of the site and explain its history.

 Campsites Along The Inca Trail

-• Hatunchaca: Yet another small village on the trail Hatunchaca is a potential campsite for the 5 day tour.
+• Hatunchaca: Another small village on the trail Hatunchaca is a potential campsite for the 5 day tour.
 Mainly a farming community with approximately 80 inhabitants, the villagers here are generally very welcoming and offer showers, campsites, and supplies to hikers.

 • Wayllabamba: The final village on the trail, the first campsite on the classic 4 day tour and a campsite for the 5 day tour, Wayllabamba is the largest village on the trail.
-Housing around 200 people Wayllabamba is mainly a farming village, however there are some small shops, a school, and small medical facility.
-Make sure you buy whatever you need here as it’s your last opportunity to buy supplies.
+Housing around 200 people Wayllabamba is mainly a farming village.
+There are shops, a school, and small medical facility.
+Here is your last opportunity to buy supplies.

 • Ayapata: This is the start of the protected area on the Inca trail and one of the best campsites.
-The site is only for the 4 day tour so if you are taking the 5 day you’ll miss it.
-Located at a decently high elevation of 3,300m (10800ft) you’ll have the chance to spot glaciers and have great views of the various mountains in the area.
-You can expect pure nature at this site with no buildings or signs of civilization.
+The site is only for the 4 day tour.
+Located at a high elevation of 3,300m (10800ft), spot glaciers and have great views of the various mountains in the area.
+Camp in nature as there are no building or civilization here.
 Pause a moment to appreciate this beautiful landscape, take in the tranquility and prepare yourself for day 2.

 • Lluluchapampa: An option for your second night if you’re on the 5 day tour only, this site has the highest elevation of all the campsites, 3,850 meters (12,600ft).
 The high elevation can make it cold at night, especially during the dry season.
-Meandering through the campsite is a small creak where you can wash and cook anything you may need.
-A great location to prepare yourself for the following day, Lluluchapampa has amazing views of the surroundings and is a perfect place for star gazing.
+Lluluchapampa has amazing views of the surroundings and is a perfect place for star gazing.
 The last campsite before summiting the Inca trail relax and recover under the starry night sky.

 • Pacaymayu alto: Nestled in a valley between two mountains Pacaymayu is an option for your second night.
-This site also has a small creak running through it, additionally there are terraces nearby that were used for agricultural purposes.
+This site also has a small creek, additionally there are terraces nearby that were used for agricultural purposes.
 Keep your eyes peeled for the local fauna in this area you may spot a spectacle bear or condor.

 • Wiñaywayna: Only for the 4 day Inca Trail tour, and the last campsite on the trail before reaching your destination of Machu Picchu.
-Wiñaywayna has an elevation of 2,650m (8,690ft) and is the lowest campsite on the trail.
-The name means “forever young” or “eternal youth”, and is believed to be named after the abundance of orchids found in the area.
+Wiñay Wayna has an elevation of 2,650m (8,690ft) and is the lowest campsite on the trail.
 Similar to Phuyupatamarca, this campsite has ruins of the same name nearby.
 Take some time to explore the ruins and prepare yourself for tomorrow’s grand finale of Machu Picchu!

 Weather Conditions